davidrg/mars_nwe/README.md

 No significant work has been done on this in public since 2013.
 While it all builds and runs on modern linux systems (surprisingly) there are a lot of build warnings and many missing features to be dealt with as well as bugs to be found and squashed.

-Mario Fetka has a [MARS_NWE repository](https://gitea.disconnected-by-peer.at/mars_nwe/mars-nwe) which is likely to be more up-to-date than the code here.

 ## About This Repository
 This repository was initially produced to see what the differences were between the few